allisonabinger/holbertonschool-higher_level_programming/javascript-web_scraping/README.md

 }
 ```
 This example establishes a request object to import the request module, and then initializes an object called options that will be used to specify the details of the **HTTP** request.
 It then calls the `request` function using the options object as the first argument, and uses the callback for the second argument to execute after the request is complete.
 The **callback function** for this example takes an `err` object for an error that occurs during the request, the `res` object for information about the response, and `body` - the response body that is usually a string.
 If any errors occurs, they will be logged to the console and the function will exit.
-If not, the body is then parsed from a **JSON** string using `JSON.parse` and converts it to a **JavaScript** object.
-That object is then logged to the console, and the function completes.
+If not, the body is converted to a **JavaScript** object with`JSON.parse`, that object is logged to the console, and the function completes.

+## Misc.
+Functions used in this project

+### console.error